egetman/jes/readme.md

 How to use the library - everyone decides for himself, in accordance with his understanding of the concept of Event Sourcing.

-Jes provides several abstractions, that helps correctly organize workflow of your application.
+Jes provides several abstractions, that helps organize workflow of your application.

 ---
 ## Getting started